Note: This is a guest post by Rachelle Crawford of Abundant Life With Less.

 “Our story isn’t for us in the first place.
 It never was.
 It’s for others, and those others need you to own it and share it.” – Joy McMillan

-Sure, simple living will lead to less.
+Sure, simplifying will lead to less.
 Less to do, less to want, less to need.
 However, I found the place of less to be a decoy.
 If less is really all you’re after, then watch your step because the simple life is riddled with rabbit holes.

 It’s simply where the adventure begins.
 It’s where we find purpose and in turn, the capacity to discover what makes us come alive.